 8. Choose colours that complement each other.
 Maybe neutrals would suit the family.
 Or you could use neutrals as a base, with a coordinated pop of colour.
-You could choose denim and white with a pop of red, coral or citrus.
-Neutrals with a pop of burnt orange or mustard look great in autumn.
+You could choose denim and white with a dash of pink, coral or citrus.
+Neutrals with burnt orange and/or mustard look great in autumn.
 Red, white and blue is a bold and effective statement in winter.

 9. You don't have to do a lot to look great.
-A pop of colour can come from just a necklace or scarf.
+Accessorise with a hat, necklace, scarf or jacket to really add a touch.

 10. A great idea is to lay everything out on your bed and see how it all goes together.
 If it's an extended family shoot, get each family to do the same, then send a photo to your Whatsapp group.
 Work with your family dynamic.